East Meets West in a Fairy Tale: Prague, Czech Republic

 Vyšehrad

 An area of great historical significance is on the hilltop at what is now called Vyšehrad.
 "Hrad" means "castle" in Czech.
 This area of Prague began as a fort in the 10th century (hence the stone walls), during the reign of the the first King of Bohemia, Vratislaus.
 It basically became somewhat of a separate domain.
-Today, Vyšehrad is dominated by the stark and beautiful inside and out Saints Peter and Paul Basilica (Bazilika svatého Petra a Pavla) and its neighboring statue-filled cemetery, massive entrance structures archways, and openings to look out over the Vltava River.
-Its park areas have statues, and views over the whole city.
+Today, Vyšehrad is dominated by the stark and beautiful inside and out Saints Peter and Paul Basilica (Bazilika svatého Petra a Pavla) and its neighboring statue-filled cemetery.
+Explore further to find massive entrance archways and openings to look out over the Vltava River.
+Vyšehrad's park areas have statues and more views over the whole city.

 views from Vyšehrad hilltop